coon42/eMIDI/README.md

 MIDI library optimized for beeing used on embedded devices

-**This library is in a very early development state and not recommended for use yet!**
+**This library is in a usable state but not recommended for productive use yet!
+Most events are not supported yet and the API meight break at any time**

 ### Overall Design Goals ###
   * The main target are microcontrollers with very limited ressources

   * Robust design / does not behave undefined on malformed or broken MIDI files
-  * Implementation is strictly done after MIDI 1.0 specification
+  * Implementation is done after MIDI 1.0 specification
   * Minimum code footprint (configurable by #define)
   * Minimum RAM footprint (configurable by #define)
   * MIDI file gets not loaded into memory but gets streamed